Mira0507/learn_bioinformatics/SSH.rst

 Mira Sohn

-2022-10-31
+2022-11-13

 The `SSH (Secure Shell Protocol) <https://www.ssh.com/academy/ssh/protocol>`_ is a way of communicating with remote servers when logging in or transfering files.
 It provides secure connection by working like key-lock.
-For me, the most essential use is to authenticate my GitHub account.
+For me, the most essential use is to authenticate my account on public sites/servers.
 In this demo, I'll share a straightforward way to create/utilize an SSH key for authentication based on `the documentation from GitHub <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh>`_ on Linux.
 Details about other operating systems are found on GitHub.